 Long-term solutions need to change underlying business models in order to make needed products and services accessible to individuals.
 At the time I lived in Ghana, the way to do this had been modeled brilliantly by the mobile telecommunications industry.
 The conventional model for mobile telecommunications in places like the United States, with pricey, pay-upfront service subscriptions, created a cost barrier that put the service out of reach of average Ghanaian individuals and families.
 So, instead of subsidizing consumers’ spending power through donations while leaving the conventional business model intact, innovative African companies created a new, affordable, pay-as-you-go credit system for mobile phones.
 This model met the needs of consumers while making the service affordable and accessible.
 It met Ghanaian consumers where they were and allowed them to participate in their economy, and the result was a sustainable system that improved access to helpful products and generated new jobs, two things that projects reliant on donations and volunteers had difficulty duplicating.

-The phenomenon of creating new markets that meet consumers where they are is not limited to mobile phones and motorbikes.
+The phenomenon of creating new markets that meet consumers where they are is not limited to mobile phones.
 In our recent report studying 100 market-creating organizations across a wide variety of industries, we discovered that the key is building a solution that reduces the obstacles that prevent people from accessing beneficial products and services, such as money, time, access, and skill-related barriers.
 Although money-related barriers are perhaps the most obvious, a key insight from this research was that innovators almost always need to overcome multiple barriers when creating new markets to serve previously excluded populations of people.

 Take Fyodor Biotech, a Nigerian startup that focuses on helping people access malaria diagnostic tests.
 Traditionally, malaria diagnostic tests required going to a clinic to get a blood test.
 This process was expensive, but money was not the only barrier to consumption in play.
 It also took too much time, meant traveling to an inconvenient location, and required a doctor to administer and read the test.
 These barriers resulted in tens of millions of people forgoing diagnostic tests for malaria every year, jeopardizing their ability to obtain the right treatment.